Techniques for learning sparse Pauli-Lindblad noise models: Applications of the Pauli rotation twirl

 \subsection{Rotation twirls for fidelity averaging}

-As seen from Table~\ref{Table:RotationOperators}, the choice of rotation angle $\theta = \pi/2$ essentially reduces the weight-one Pauli rotations to $H$, $S$ and $S_X$ gates.
-These gates have the special property that they can be used to exchange Pauli terms.
-In particular, ignoring signs, conjugation with the Hadamard gate $H$ exchanges Pauli $\Pauli{X}$ and $\Pauli{Z}$ terms, the phase gate $S$ exchanges $\Pauli{X}$ and $\Pauli{Y}$, and $S_X$, the square root of $\Pauli{X}$, exchanges $\Pauli{Y}$ and $\Pauli{Z}$ terms.
-To illustrate why this is important we study twirling of a noisy CZ gate, where it is assumed that the noise channel $\tilde{\Lambda}$ preceding the ideal CZ gate has already been shaped to a Pauli channel.
+As seen from Table~\ref{Table:RotationOperators}, weight-one Pauli $X$, $Y$, and $Z$ rotations with angle $\theta = \pi/2$ result respectively in $S_X$, $HZ$ and $S$ operations, where $S_X$ is the square root of $\Pauli{X}$, $H$ is the Hadamard gate, and $S$ is the phase gate.
+These operations are easy to implement and have the special property that their application permutes single-qubit Pauli terms.
+In particular, ignoring signs, conjugation with $HZ$ exchanges Pauli $\Pauli{X}$ and $\Pauli{Z}$ terms, $S$ exchanges $\Pauli{X}$ and $\Pauli{Y}$, and $S_X$ exchanges $\Pauli{Y}$ and $\Pauli{Z}$ terms.

+We now explain how this property can be used to average certain fidelities in a noisy CZ gate, where it is assumed that the noise channel $\tilde{\Lambda}$ preceding the ideal CZ gate has already been shaped to a Pauli channel.
 For reference, we illustrate the Pauli transitions for the CZ gate in Figure~\ref{Fig:CZGate}(a).

 Choosing a twirl set $\mathcal{J}_1 = \{\Pauli{II}, \Pauli{ZI}\}$ amounts to twirling the noisy CZ gate by Pauli rotations $\{I, R_Z(\sfrac{\pi}{2})\}$ on the first qubit.
 The operation resulting from the twirl is given by the expectation in Eq.~\eqref{Eq:RotationTwirl}, which is taken over the two values $j\in\mathcal{J}_1$.
 For $j = \Pauli{II}$, all rotations reduce to the identity and the noise channel $\tilde{\Lambda}$ applies directly to $\Pauli{XI}$, which results in fidelity of $f_\Pauli{XI}$.
 Application of the ideal CZ gate then changes $\Pauli{XI}$ to $\Pauli{XZ}$.
 On the other hand, for $j=\Pauli{ZI}$, we start by applying a Pauli-Z rotation, which is equivalent to a phase gate and therefore changes $\Pauli{XI}$ to $\Pauli{YI}$.
 The noise channel then incurs a fidelity term $f_{\Pauli{YI}}$, but leaves the Pauli term itself unchanged.
 The ideal CZ gate and the second rotation gate that follows then successively map $\Pauli{YI}$ to $\Pauli{YZ}$ and $\Pauli{XZ}$, which is the same final Pauli term as before (see the illustration in Figure~\ref{Fig:CZGate}(b)).
-To see why this is the case, observe that Eq.~\eqref{Eq:ORpO=Rq} can be rewritten as
+To see why, observe that Eq.~\eqref{Eq:ORpO=Rq} can be rewritten as